 I really did!
 I had a light bulb moment right in the middle of Walmart.
-On a mission to create a fun DYI project using GE Energy Saving light bulbs I had decided to create some fun lighting in my sons room.
-For Christmas we re-decorated his room in Washington Redskins.
-For those that are not familiar with this NFL team their colors are burgundy and gold.
-I thought how cool would it be to change out the light bulbs in his ceiling fan to these colors.
+On a mission to create a fun DIY project using GE Energy Saving light bulbs, I decided to create some fun lighting in my son’s room.
+For Christmas, we re-decorated his room in Washington Redskins.
+For those who are not familiar with this NFL team, their colors are burgundy and gold.
+I thought how cool would it be to change out the light bulbs in his ceiling fan to these colors?

-However I could not find a colored light bulb to save my life!
-So standing in the light bulb isle I started looking at the many choices surrounding me.
-GE Reveal, Halogen, CFL, LED, Daylight, Soft White vs Daylighut, just a ton of light bulbs all promising different things.
+However, I could not find a colored light bulb to save my life!
+So standing in the light bulb aisle I started looking at the many choices surrounding me.
+GE Reveal, Halogen, CFL, LED, Daylight, Soft White vs. Daylight, and just a ton of light bulbs all promising different things.

 As I started reading some of the boxes my “Light Bulb Moment” occurred.
-I saw a picture on one of the boxes illustrating the difference between soft white vs daylight.
-I realized this was the answer to a problem I didn’t realize there was even an answer too.
-That problem was yellow tinted photos.
+I saw a picture on one of the boxes illustrating the difference between soft white vs. daylight.
+I realized this was the answer to a problem I didn’t realize there was even an answer to.
+That problem was yellow-tinted photos.
 My husband bought me a new camera for my birthday last year.
 I noticed when I took photos outside they were bright and clear, however, when I took them inside (especially in the evening) the photos all had a yellow tint.
 I chalked it up to the camera until I purchased a DSLR camera and experienced the same issue.
-I figured I just needed to learn how to use my new camera until I discovered the difference between soft white vs daylight light bulbs.
+I figured I just needed to learn how to use my new camera until I discovered the difference between soft white and daylight light bulbs.

 As an added benefit I was purchasing GE Energy Efficient light bulbs which means my energy bill was not going to increase and instead possibly decrease.
 Our house is already equipped with energy-saving bulbs, it was a top priority when we moved in.
 What I didn’t do, however, was research the different types of bulbs and which ones would help me save the most.
-It is never too late so I checked out the Energy Saving calculator on the GE Lighting website.
-I walked around my house and counted 52 light bulbs, yes I said 52 we have a large house with tons of lighting.
+It is never too late so I checked out theon the GE Lighting website.
+I walked around my house and counted 52 light bulbs.
+Yes, I said 52 we have a large house with tons of lighting.
 I calculated 7 light bulbs that would need replacing outside.
 I popped these numbers into the calculator.

 Energy Saving Light Bulbs from GE

-Of course, there are many other energy savings tips besides switching out your light bulbs.
+Of course, there are many other energy-saving tips besides switching out your light bulbs.
 For example, you could hire someone to run behind your kids and turn off the lights and television when they leave the room.
 Oh, wait!
 I guess the cost of the helper would outweigh your savings.
 Seriously though we all know to turn off lights when we don’t need them is a must.
 I also like to use the timer on our television to turn it off at night.
 My husband has to go to sleep with it on and I set it to turn off about one hour after we lay down.
 I also have a digital thermostat that is programmed to turn the air up when everyone is away from the house and is set to turn back down an hour before we get home.
-There are also many other energy savings products like our Whirlpool Washer/Dryer and Kenmore Grab n Go Refrigerator.

-Back to my DYI lighting project, I’m sure your wondering did it work?
-Did changing the light bulbs have any effect on my photos or the lighting in the bathroom.
-Was there a difference in soft white vs daylight.
+Back to my DIY lighting project, I’m sure you’re wondering did it work?
+Did changing the light bulbs have any effect on my photos or the lighting in the bathroom?
+Was there a difference in soft white vs. daylight?